Welcome to Dog Supporter’s Top 10 Best Dry Dog Food list for 2022.

-We base our reviews on a variety of factors including the percentage of meat and real food included in each portion, along with the manufacturing process, brand reputation, information provided from the company and ratings from customer reviews.
+We base our reviews on a variety of factors including the percentage of meat and real food included in each portion, along with the manufacturing process, brand reputation, the information provided from the company, and ratings from customer reviews.

 #1 Dr. Tim’s

 - Created by Michigan veterinarian, Dr. Tim Hunt

 - Cage-free chicken is the first ingredient for high animal protein